Eligibility and Application Process

 Read below to find answers to some of the most frequently asked questions concerning eligibility and the application process.

 Saint Xavier University is committed to ensuring that all qualified students have equal access to the academic and non-academic programs and can participate fully in all aspects of student life.
 The goal of the Office of Accessibility Resources is to create an environment of equal access for students with documented disabilities, including:

 - psychiatric disabilities

 - chronic health impairments

 One thing you will find different in your transition from high school to college is that you are responsible for initiating requests for accommodations.
 It is important that you understand your rights and responsibilities as a student with a documented disability, as well as those of this University.
-Please review these pages and contact the director of the Center for Accessibility Resources if you have any questions:
+Please review these pages and contact the director of the Office of Accessibility Resources if you have any questions: